 Health & Environmental Impact of NOx

-The main effect of breathing in raised levels of nitrogen dioxide is the increased likelihood of respiratory problems.
-NO2 inflames the lining of the lungs, and it can reduce immunity to lung infections.
+The main effect of breathing in raised levels of nitrogen dioxide results in an increased likelihood of respiratory problems.
+Also, NO2 inflames the lining of the lungs, and it can reduce immunity to lung infections.

-People with asthma are more affected as it can cause more frequent and more intense attacks.
-Children with asthma and the elderly with heart disease are more at risk.
+Also, people with asthma are more affected as it can cause more frequent and more intense attacks.
+Meanwhile, children with asthma and the elderly with heart disease are more at risk.

-- Ozone (Smog) formation – NOx plays a major role in atmospheric reactions and produces ground-level ozone, one of the major components of smog which can have a significant impact on human health.
+- Ozone (Smog) formation – NOx plays a major role in atmospheric reactions and produces ground-level ozone, so it is one of the major components of smog that can have a significant impact on human health.

-- Acid rain – NOx interacts with water, oxygen, and other substances in the air to form nitric acid which falls on the earth in the form of rain, fog, snow, or dry particles.
+- Acid rain – NOx interacts with water, oxygen, and also with other substances in the air to form nitric acid which falls on the earth in the form of rain, fog, snow, or dry particles.
 Acid rain harms sensitive ecosystems such as lakes and forests by making them acidic and unsuitable.
-It can corrode metals, fade fabrics and degrade rubber and cause deterioration of cars, buildings, historical monuments, etc.
+It also corrodes metals, fades fabrics and degrade rubber, and causes the deterioration of cars, buildings, historical monuments, etc.

-- Water Quality Deterioration: Increased absorption of NOx in the water bodies upsets the chemical balance of nutrients leading to oxygen depletion in the water bodies.
+- Water Quality Deterioration: Increased absorption of NOx in the water bodies upsets the chemical balance of nutrients so it leads to oxygen depletion in the water bodies.

 Possible corrective measures

-The primary step is NOx monitoring to identify the areas with high NO2 and NO levels or areas where air quality does not meet the NOx national standards.
+The primary step of NOx monitoring is to identify the areas with high NO2 and NO levels or areas where air quality does not meet the NOx national standards.
 In addition to this following corrective measures can be taken:

 - Promote the use of alternative fuels and improve quality fuels with high emission rates.